SusovanGithub/OpenCV-Projects/Object_Tracking/README.md

 ## Usage

-You can run this by simply double clicking the _main.py_.
+You can run this by simply double clicking the _object_tracking.py_.
-Or you can use the Command Prompt/Terminal and go to the location of the _main.py_ and type `python main.py`.
+Or you can use the Command Prompt/Terminal and go to the location of the _object_tracking.py_ and type `python object_tracking.py.py`.
 After that a window will popup named **Tracker Window** now using mouse select the object which you want to tack and then press _SPACE_ or _ENTER_ button for cancel the selection process press _c_ button.
 To exit press _ESC_ button.